A hastily organised union wage theft protest by the Young Workers Hub has been described as a pathetic publicity stunt.

 Union wage theft ‘blitz’ labelled ‘a pathetic publicity stunt’

-The so-called Brisbane wage theft “blitz”, which involved about 15 people holding signs and chanting for an end to wage theft in Brisbane’s Fortitude Valley restaurant and food precinct, was the first time Queensland unions have been seen publicly doing something to combat the problem.
+The so-called Brisbane wage theft “blitz” involved just 15 people holding signs and chanting for an end to wage theft in Brisbane’s Fortitude Valley restaurant and food precinct.

-“What a coincidence that just days before they are due to appear before an inquiry that has been told that they are not doing enough to fight wage theft, this mob hits the streets with their posters and their bull horns and their outrage,” Mr Heffernan said.
+“What a coincidence that just days before appearing at an inquiry that has heard the unions have not done enough to fight wage theft, this mob hits the streets with their posters and their bull horns and their outrage,” Mr Heffernan said.

-The Young Workers Hub, which is the creation of the Queensland Council of Unions, organised the “blitz” a week earlier on social media, with posts on Facebook calling for people to take part.
+It organised the “blitz” on social media with Facebook posts calling for people to take part.

-The protesters handed out leaflets, but they did not accuse any specific business of stealing wages.
+The protesters handed out leaflets, but did not name and shame any business for stealing wages.

-Instead, they relied on statistics from the Fair Work Ombudsman, which found that 60 percent of restaurants and cafes audited in the area weren’t obeying workplace laws.
+Instead, they relied on statistics from the Fair Work Ombudsman, which found that 60 percent of Brisbane city restaurants and cafes failed to comply with workplace laws.

-“The reason they didn’t target any particular business and accuse them of wage theft is because they don’t know of any – for an organisation that’s supposed to be fighting for workers, it really is pathetic,” Mr Heffernan said.
+“The reason they didn’t target any particular business and accuse them of wage theft is because they don’t know of any,” Mr Heffernan said.

 Hospo Voice Union active and visible

-Industrial Relations Claims, which runs WAGETHEFT.net.au, has made its own submission to the Queensland wage theft inquiry, and has called on unions in the state to do more.
+Mr Heffernan has made his own submission to the parliamentary inquiry calling on unions in the state to do more.